Born Again Experience:

 Born again experience:

 We prayed.
 I felt a blanket of love surround me, as thick as butter, and that love stayed with me all night long.
-I felt assured that God accepted my prayer for salvation; and, I believe at that point I was born again:
+I felt assured that God accepted my prayer for salvation, and at that point I was born again:

 For an informative study on salvation in Christ:

-■ Through the Door and Into Christ’s Image — Kelsey
+■ Through the Door of Christ — Rich Kelsey